 NovaLink utilizes Maquiladoras for their textile manufacturing labor, since most textile products are in high demand, low automation.
 There is considerable labor content to these products.
 If possible, materials are bought in Mexico at a cost-effective price or sourced abroad, and labor is provided by Mexican workers.
 NovaLink is capable of producing large volumes of products or small quantities on a custom basis for companies like Patagonia and Balfour.

-Manufacturing electronics typically requires a skilled, trainable workforce.
-This industry contains products with a high labor content requiring manual processes.
-When paired with a motivated, consistent workforce, Maquiladoras produce tangible, consistent and positive results for the electrical industry.
-Large operations such as Powell Electrical trust NovaLink to manufacture their products.
+Electronics manufacturing typically requires a highly skilled, trainable workforce.
+Electronics products typically involve a high level of manual labor.
+Maquiladoras produce consistent, tangible and positive results for the electrical industry when paired with a motivated, consistent workforce.
+Companies such as Powell Electrical rely on NovaLink to manufacture their products.

 Manufacturing in Mexico has been especially successful in the automotive and aviation sectors.
 This market is highly competitive and deals in high volumes.
 Therefore, the Maquiladora model is an ideal model for these industries because it provides cost advantages and a productive, trainable workforce.
 Franklin, IMMI, Porter Engineered, and others use NovaLink for automotive and aviation projects.